 This page appears in the Settings dialog box, when the Node.js plugin is enabled.
-The plugin is not bundled with PyCharm, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+The plugin is not bundled with PyCharm, but it can be installed from the JetBrains plugin repository as described in Managing plugins.

-- In the Node Interpreter field, choose the interpreter from the drop-down list or from the dialog that opens when you click .
+Choose the interpreter from the list or from the dialog that opens when you click .
 If you choose node, the system Node.js version is used.

-When the configuration is completed, PyCharm displays information about the currently configured version, the notification Node.js Core Library is enabled, and adds the Disable and the Usage scope buttons.
+When the configuration is completed, PyCharm displays information about the currently configured version.